raaaaaven/ravenAddons/README.md

 # Features

-As mentioned above, features are being ported over from the ChatTriggers module while also bringing new and unique features along the way.
-You can see a list of current and upcoming features below.
+You can see a list of features below, as well as a list of upcoming features and a to-do list.

 <details>
 <summary>Pit</summary>